orbitalci/orbital/questions_and_notes.md

 - fix html viewer displaying *oldest* matching git hash (maybe fuck this)

 ## BIG TODOs:
-- remove volume mounts on spawned build containers - they should be downloading the bash scripts out of s3
 - actually parse out exit codes, not just shit itself if it gets a non-zero one
 - put a limit on number of running containers at once
 - failure notifications